 South Greenland - Dag 18 : Hvalso church

 On top of the hill I reached a mountain plateau where I found the route again.
 As soon as I started descending I lost it again.
 The only places where the route was well marked was where the marks were unnecessary.
 The air was again filled with mosquitoes and the 'vampire flies'.
 I seemed to have lost my mosquito headnet.
-The bugs eating me alive was already annoying, but without head net they also continuously flew in my eyes, nose, ears, and mouth.
-Fortunately I found it again later.
+That those bugs were eating me alive was already annoying, but without a head net they also continuously flew in my eyes, nose, ears, and mouth.
+Fortunately I found the net again a while later.

-A few kilometer later I reached Hvalso Church.
-On the online photos I had seen this seemed a nice ruin.
+After a few kilometers more I reached Hvalso Church.
+On the online photos I had seen this had seemed a nice ruin.
 Now I only saw a pile of rocks and the remains of a wall.
 To be sure I looked down over a hill.
 Fortunately that's when I discovered the church and another building.
-It was very pretty.
-There was even a sign indicating what all the buildings' function had been and some history about the church.
+It was very nice.
+There was even a sign indicating what all the buildings' function had been and some history about the church itself.
 It felt special to be at such an historic spot all by myself.
-[For those interested in the history of Greenlands' vikings and the collapse of their society, I would recommend the book 'Collapse' by Jared Diamond.]
+[For those interested in the history of Greenlands' vikings and the collapse of their society, I recommend the book 'Collapse' by Jared Diamond.]

-After the church I passed a small farm, but there was nobody there.
+Shortly after leaving the church I passed a small farm, but there was nobody there.
 I was super tired but fortunately this was an easy part of the route.
-I walked literally 3 times as fast as through the shrubs.
+I walked literally three times as fast as through the shrubs.
 Because I couldn't find a good sleeping spot I ended up walking a nice distance today.
-The next 3 days will involve a lot of climbing.
-Hopefully the bushes aren't too high and the route is easy to follow.
+The following three days would involve a lot of climbing.
+I hoped the scrubs wouldn't be too high and the route easy to follow.